 The Emergency Preparedness program supports Consortium members in their own emergency preparedness efforts, provides an opportunity for members to train together, cultivates partnerships, and provides outreach to the public.
 Members share their experiences, knowledge, and technical information with each other to collectively make the region stronger and more resilient.

 The Consortium is recognized as a valuable partner in the region's water conservation efforts.
 The conservation program helps the region use its water resources more efficiently, provides tools to the public, and allows providers to deliver a consistent regional message about the importance of water.

 The Consortium is built on partnerships and provides a forum for members to work together on projects of mutual interest.
 This enables the group to speak with one voice on policy and program matters, and to achieve economies of scale, saving members money.
 Projects in the regional coordination portfolio provide opportunities to collaborate, develop regional tools, and provide consistent information to Consortium members and the public.

 Attend a Public Meeting

-Sign up to receive meeting notices for our public meetings and use this Annual Meeting Schedule to see when the committees meet throughout the year.
+Sign up to receive meeting notices for our public meetings and use this Annual Meeting Schedule (PDF) to see when the committees meet throughout the year.
 Please note: when using the meeting schedule, please contact us prior to arriving to confirm meeting location and timing.